archatelain/code-for-eco-532/poly.md

 keep if country == "United States"
 ```

-Sometimes, you will want to do several operations on a database (which will mess it up), but keep a copy of the original data:
+Sometimes, you will want to do several operations on a database (which will mess it up), but keep a copy of the original data.
+Here's an example:

 ```
 preserve
-*your operations
+bysort year: gen n_yearly_incidents = _N
+collapse (mean) n_yearly_incidents, by(year)
+summarize n_yearly_incidents
 restore
 ```